Policy Learning under Endogeneity Using Instrumental Variables: Applications to EWM and Regret Properties

 \section{Applications to EWM and Regret Properties}

-In this section, we restrict our attention to binary encouragement rules described in Section \ref{binaryencouragement}.
-We apply the representation of the social welfare criterion in Corollary \ref{representationbinary} to the EWM framework and investigate the theoretical properties of the resulting statistical decision rules.
+In this section, I restrict attention to binary encouragement rules described in Section \ref{binaryencouragement}.
+I apply the social welfare criterion, identified via the MTE function, to the EWM framework and investigate the theoretical properties of the resulting statistical decision rules.

 Some extra notations are needed to facilitate the discussion.
 Suppose the policymaker observes a random sample $A_i=(Y_i,D_i,X_i,Z_i)$ of size $n$.
 Let $E_n$ denote the sample average operator, i.e., $E_n f=\frac{1}{n}\sum_{i=1}^n f(A_i)$ for any measurable function $f$.
 Let $a\vee b=\max\{a,b\}$.